appscode-cloud/docs/src/en/v2.1.0/selfhost-setup/install/selfhosted-production.md

 # Deploying AppsCode Platform: Self Hosted Production

-Welcome to the AppsCode Platform's "Self Hosted Demo" deployment!
-In this mode, you have the flexibility to customize various aspects of the deployment to meet the specific requirements of your production environment.
-By following this structured walkthrough, you can deploy **AppsCode Ace** in a self-hosted production environment, based on the configuration parameters required by the installation wizard.
-You need to have a kubernetes cluster with the following minimum configuration
+Welcome to the **Self-Hosted Production** deployment guide for the **AppsCode Platform**.
+This installation mode is designed for environments requiring high levels of customization and granular control.

+By following this walkthrough, you can tailor the deployment to meet your specific production requirements while ensuring a stable and optimized installation.

+#### Why Choose Self-Hosted Production?

+The self-hosted model provides the flexibility to:
+* **Optimize Resources:** Tune performance parameters based on your specific workload.
+* **Custom Configurations:** Integrate with existing infrastructure and security policies.
+* **Production Readiness:** Implement the platform using best practices for high availability and reliability.

+#### Deployment Overview

+This guide provides a structured approach to deploying the platform manually.
+We will cover the prerequisite checks, configuration steps, and final verification to ensure your environment is ready for a seamless rollout.

+> **Note:** Ensure your infrastructure meets the minimum system requirements before proceeding to the configuration steps.

+Before you begin, please ensure your Kubernetes cluster meets the following minimum system requirements:
-* Cluster should have at least one worker node
+* **Worker Nodes**: At least one dedicated worker node.
-* 4-6 CPUs
+* **CPU**: 4–6 vCPUs.
-* 16 GB of RAM
+* **Memory**: 16 GB of RAM.
-* Routable IP
+* **Networking**: A routable IP address for external connectivity.

 You will get an instruction to deploy a k3s cluster in Ubuntu VM or you can skip this step if you already have a cluster